 Sanctions in the event of non-attendance

 Where a student’s attendance is unsatisfactory, one or more of the following actions may be taken.

 1. Seek an explanation from the student for their non-attendance.
 Discuss how their attendance must improve and recommend appropriate support.

 2. Issue the student with a verbal or written warning.

 3. Require those students who fail to respond to warnings to attend a meeting with their Course Director.

 4. Where applicable, inform the student’s sponsor, the Student Loan Company, or other stakeholder (e.g. their employer) of the student’s poor attendance.

-5. Inform an international student holding a Tier 4 visa that the University is require to notify the UKVI of withdrawal resulting from unsatisfactory attendance.
+5. Inform an international student holding a Student route visa that the University is require to notify the UKVI of withdrawal resulting from unsatisfactory attendance.

 6. Withdraw the student from their programme of study and, where applicable, withdraw sponsorship of the student through a report to the UKVI, or inform the relevant Student Loan Company, if a student fails to respond to the warnings above or breaches the regulations as outlined within this policy.

 In enrolling as a student you accept the following six conditions: